 Regardless of the idea’s provenance, the dual airfoil concept has become the subject of serious inquiry by William Engblom and his team at Embry-Riddle through a series of NASA Innovative Advanced Concepts (NAIC) grants.
 Engblom’s Dual Aircraft Platform (DAP) is intended as an “atmospheric satellite,” a long-duration flying craft that can replace the functions of an orbital satellite.

-DAP can derive positive lift from any two winds with 10% or greater sheer, a condition that should be common enough to enable DAP to circle an area indefinitely (station-keeping).
-The DAP system, however, does not rely entirely on soaring — it uses wind sheer, when available, to spin its propellers and charge on-board batteries.
-When wind sheer is not available, the propellers are used to sustain flight.
+DAP can derive positive lift from any two winds with 10% or greater shear, a condition that should be common enough to enable DAP to circle an area indefinitely (station-keeping).
+The DAP system, however, does not rely entirely on soaring — it uses wind shear, when available, to spin its propellers and charge on-board batteries.
+When wind shear is not available, the propellers are used to sustain flight.